 - The Character: Stories stick to our mind because of the characters that are involved.
 Strong characters are a connection between the storyteller and the audience.
 If the character is you/your brand, people get to know you, like you, trust you.
 If it is a satisfied customer, prospects may think that you are the person who could help them too.
 Remember, the more your audience is able to relate to your character, the more they will see themselves in your brand.

 Pack this action and character with emotions.
 Emotions are the power of the story.
 The more powerful emotions are there in your story, the more likely your customers will do something about what they feel – like comment, share, subscribe, open, click, or buy.

 - Choose a moment: Powerful stories are built around a moment.
 It can be a moment of challenge, growth, change, etc.

 - Use your natural tone: Write in a way you talk.
 This will bring character and emotion to your marketing.

-- Use specific details: Tell your readers/viewers about specific things like a dentist talking about deep cavities, root canals, the data between cost of one check up and surgery plus multiple follow up visits etc. The story suddenly becomes informative, interesting and powerful.
+- Use specific details: Tell your readers/viewers about specific things like a dentist talking about deep cavities, root canals, the data between the cost of one checkup and surgery plus multiple follow up visits, etc. The story suddenly becomes informative, interesting and powerful.

 - Make it Personal: Audience responds better to content that is personalized since it helps them to share, like and trust you.
 Tell a story in a way that empathizes and relates with your audience’s struggles and frustrations ensuring them that you know and understand them well.